While running a MapReduce job in Hadoop YARN you may have noticed the following line displayed on the console.

 When to run as uber task

-When ApplicationMaster can calculate that the overhead of negotiating resources with ResourceManager, communicating with NodeManagers on different nodes to launch the containers and running the tasks on those containers is much more than running MapReduce job sequentially, it can run a job as uber task.
+When ApplicationMaster can calculate that the overhead of negotiating resources with ResourceManager, communicating with NodeManagers on different nodes to launch the containers and running the tasks on those containers is much more than running MapReduce job sequentially, it can run a job in uber mode.

 Now the question is what helps ApplicationMaster to decide when it is more beneficial to run job sequentially rather than in parallel.
 There are configuration parameters for that to decide that the submitted job is “sufficiently small“.